Conditions for being on the register of end-point assessment organisations

-9.1 For audit purposes, you must retain a record to prove you have seen and checked evidence that the apprentice has achieved the English and maths and that you are satisfied all other gateway requirements have been met.
+9.1 For audit purposes, you must retain a record to prove you have seen and checked evidence that the apprentice has achieved the English and maths qualification requirements and that you are satisfied all other gateway requirements have been met.

 9.2 You must retain information about the EPAs undertaken and payment received for six years after the activity took place.
 This is for audit purposes and so that you can respond to any complaints or appeals from apprentices.
 This should include details of what assessments were undertaken, against which versions of the standard and assessment plan, when and by whom, along with assessment outcomes and evidence of the internal quality assurance of those assessments.